Field choice problem in persistent homology: Introduction

 The following theorem is proved in Section~\ref{sec:algorithm}. \begin{theorem} There is an algorithm for judging the condition in Corollary~\ref{cor:allfree3} whose time complexity is the same as the algorithm for computing a PD. \end{theorem} The algorithm is shown in Algorithm~\ref{alg:allfree} in Section~\ref{sec:algorithm}.
 In Section~\ref{sec:implementation}, we apply the algorithm to some examples shown in Section~\ref{sec:example} and demonstrate that it performs well.
 A performance benchmark is also covered in that section.

+It is noteworthy that Dionysus2\footnote{\url{https://mrzv.org/software/dionysus2/index.html}}, the persistent homology software developed by Morozov, has a similar algorithm\footnote{Omni-field Persistence: \url{https://mrzv.org/software/dionysus2/tutorial/omni-field.html}}.
+However, we cannot find any description of the mathematical background of the algorithm.
+It is likely that the program keeps tracks of the torsion information in a rational number and the mathematical mechanism of the program is similar to Algorithm~\ref{alg:allfree}.

-We now pose the following additional question. \begin{question} How often do we face filtrations with non-trivial torsion subgroups? \end{question} We can construct such an example by a M\"obius strip as shown above, but would we often face such a filtration?
+We now pose the following additional question. \begin{question} How often do we face filtrations with non-trivial torsion subgroups? \end{question} We can construct such an example by a M\"obius strip as shown in Example~\ref{exm:mobius}, but would we often face such a filtration?
 To demonstrate the probability of torsions we conduct a numerical experiment for random data in $\R^3$.
-From this experiment, we show that filtrations with non-trivial torsion subgroups are very rare.
-This suggests that, in practical terms, if the data is in $\R^3$, we do not need to be particularly concerned about the torsion problem.
+From this experiment, we show that filtrations with non-trivial torsion subgroups are very rare This suggests that, in practical terms, if the data are in $\R^3$, we do not need to be particularly concerned about the torsion problem.
 We also conduct another numerical experiment for random filtrations in high dimensional simplex.
-The second experiment shows that the filtrations with non-trivial torsion subgroups are usual when the space is high dimensional.
+This second experiment shows that the filtrations with non-trivial torsion subgroups are to be expected when the space is high dimensional.

 The following question is also important. \begin{question} When $D_q(\X; \Bbbk)$ changes depending of the choice of $\Bbbk$, how does $D_q(\X; \Bbbk)$ change? \end{question}